Google Workspace for Education

-G Suite currently used by students and teachers for school is now Google Workspace for Education.
-It continues to provide tools that qualifying institutions can use for free.
+G Suite is now Google Workspace for Education.
+Used by students and teachers for school, the platform continues to provide tools that qualifying institutions can use for free.
 Google for Education allows educators and students to interact simply.
 Whether school is in session or consisting of online classes, these Workspace tools include essential web based applications.

 Google Workspace allows teachers to plan and implement standard based lessons, manage grades and meet the needs of diverse learners.
 A more simple way to explain how these tools and resources help educators is to say that it’s a collection of apps, just like you have on your phone.
 These apps are designed for use in work and educational purposes.